tektechnologies/Instructor-Prep/201/class-11.md

 - no new concepts
 - use the skills you learned in new ways,
 - take some time to plan out the assignment.
-- We will start the demo with a wireframe of our pizza
+- We will start the demo with a wire frame of our pizza
 - Start with the basic html
 - Start with the grid and basic css
 - only shows up after 5 clicks